agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 The `getItem()` method is perfect for accessing an Item in our business logic.
 However, it has some disadvantages when we use it to subscribe an Item to a UI-Component using, for instance, the `useAgiel()` hook.
 The reason is that it returns `undefined` whenever the Item doesn't exist.
-Thus, AgileTs can't keep reference to the Item and isn't able to rerender the subscribed UI-Component, whenever the Item is created.
+Thus, AgileTs can't keep a reference to the Item and isn't able to rerender the subscribed UI-Component, whenever the Item is created.
 To solve this problem the Collection provides a function called [`getItemWithReference()`](#getitemwithreference) which returns a reference to the not existing Item instead of `undefined`.